gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Let’s take a look at the code that powers the homepage.

-> 💡 If you stopped your development server after running `gatsby develop` in the previous section, start it up again now — time to make some changes to the hello-world site!
+> 💡 If you stopped your development server after running `gatsby develop` in the previous section, start it up again now — time to make some changes to the “Hello World” site!

 ## Familiarizing with Gatsby pages